 Conventional Insurance Is Not Acceptable According to the Shariah

-Conventional insurance reduces risk by selling insurance policies, whereby the insured transfers the risk to the insurance company, which accepts the obligation of indemnifying the insured in exchange for a premium.
+Conventional insurance mitigates risk by selling insurance policies, whereby the policyholder (insured person or entity) transfers the risk to the insurance company.
+In return for a premium, the insurance company undertakes the responsibility to compensate the policyholder should the insured event occur.
 Most Islamic scholars have stated that this approach of risk mitigation is not Shariah-compliant because it incorporates haram elements such as riba, gharar, and maysir.
-Therefore, Muslims should not use conventional insurance
+Therefore, Muslims should not use conventional insurance.

 The purpose of family takaful is basically the same as the purpose of life insurance.
-However, the underlying contracts of both instruments are different.
-There are three aspects of mutually embodied din takaful, namely, mutual help, mutual responsibility, and mutual protection from losses.
+Both aim to provide financial protection.
+However, the underlying contracts and principles are different.
+There are three aspects of mutuality embodied in takaful, namely, mutual help, mutual responsibility, and mutual protection from losses.
 Therefore, when a person joins a takaful plan, he not only seeks protection for himself, but also joins forces with other members in order to help one another in times of need.

 Family takaful is a long-term policy in which most participants strive to save for their long-term needs, such as their children’s education, retirement, and death benefits for dependents.

-Despite the fact that insurance and takaful have different contracts and features, family takaful has plans that are comparable to those of conventional insurance.
-Like conventional insurance, family takaful has two types of plans:
+Despite the fact that insurance and takaful have different contracts and features, family takaful plans can be comparable to those of conventional insurance.
+Like conventional insurance, family takaful has different types of plans.
+Two of the popular ones are:

 1. Term Plan